leekh7411/Soft-Nearest-Neighborhood-loss-MNIST-example/.ipynb_checkpoints/README-checkpoint.md

 # **# Soft-Nearest-Neighborhood-loss-Tensorflow-MNIST-example**
 SNN loss on Tensorflow MNIST example which from recently announced paper *Analyzing and Improving Representations with the Soft Nearest Neighbor Loss*.
-This is not official implement.
+This is not official.See the more details in references below.
 If you find some error in this code, please issue to this repository

 ## Tensorflow MNIST example
 All implementations  about model initialization, loss function, training, testings are in `SNNloss_MNIST.ipynb`